dan-slater/paramaterial/README.md

 ## About

-A Python package for parameterizing materials test data.
+A Python package for parameterising materials test data.
 Given a set of experimental measurements, Paramaterial can be used to determine material properties and constitutive model parameters.

 * **Source Code**: [https://github.com/dan-slater/paramaterial](https://github.com/dan-slater/paramaterial)